-The city council shall meet in regular sessions on the first and third Tuesday of each month at 7:00 p.m.
+The city council shall meet in regular sessions on the first and third Tuesday of each month at 6:00 p.m.
 The agenda for regular meetings shall be devoted primarily to the transaction of city business requiring formal action and voting by city council.
 The place of all regular meetings shall be the city council chambers in the Brighton Municipal Building, unless otherwise designated by city council.
-The city council may, by motion, hold meetings as it deems appropriate at another time or location specified by city council.
-(Charter § 5.1)
+The city council may, by motion, hold meetings as it deems appropriate at another day, time, or location specified by city council.
+(Charter § 5.1, City Code §2-4-30)